emab/observable-worker/README.md

 using RxJS observables.
 This library allows you to dynamically add handlers to the worker and run tasks, receiving responses as observables.

+This has been designed and tested to work with a Vite React project, however it should work as long as the worker correctly inlines the setup code.

 ## Installation

 To install the library, use npm: